Haltroy/haltroy/README.md

-# hi
+# Leave.

-Welcome to my profile, owned by the most stupid thing ever existed in the history of this universe or might even in the multiverse.

-I'm no longer using GitHub (except when I have to).
+I'm not using GitHub anymore, just here because I need to see what's happening in some projects here.
 I'm more active in [Codeberg](https://codeberg.org/haltroy).

+DO NOT TAG ME